Cher Lloyd: 2016–present: Label change and single releases

 Lloyd broke her silence in March 2016 by posting a video on her social media pages.
 In the video, Lloyd states: "I just want to say thank you so much for being so patient.
 It's been a while but it's definitely worth the wait and I can't wait for everybody to hear it."
-Lloyd stated in an interview with New You Media that her third album is almost finished.
-On 15 July 2016, Lloyd teased the release of her new song, "Activated", on social media; the song premiered on 22 July 2016.
-In May 2017, Lloyd announced that she had signed with ie:music.

-In 2018, she was the featured vocalist on the track "4U" by Swedish producer Joakim Molitor.
-On 19 October 2018, Lloyd released the single "None of My Business" along with the music video.
-On 11 October 2019, she released the single "M.I.A".
-The song will be the lead single from her upcoming third studio album.
-On 24 April 2020, Lloyd premiered the single "Lost" alongside the music video.
-On 17 January 2025, she premiered her new single "Head Down", alongside a new music video.
-She followed this with the single "Green Light", which was released on 4 April 2025.
+She also revealed in an interview with New You Media that her third album is almost finished.
+On 15 July 2016, Lloyd teased the release of her new song "Activated" on social media; the song was premiered a week later.
+In May 2017, Lloyd announced that she had signed a record deal with Ie:music.
+The following year, she was the featured vocalist on the track "4U" by Swedish producer Joakim Molitor.
+On 19 October, Lloyd released the single "None of My Business" along with the music video.
+A year later, she released the single "M.I.A", which would be the lead single of her upcoming third studio album.
+On 24 April 2020, Lloyd premiered the single "Lost" alongside a music video.
+In 2025, she released two singles: "Head Down" on 17 January alongside a music video; "Green Light" on 4 April.
+Lloyd collaborated with Fuzion on "Sweet Devotion" in 2026.

 Artistry

 Musical style

-As a musical artist, Lloyd has been described as an "expressive, playful R&B" artist, with a "unique blend of pop smarts and urban attitude."
-She stated in a BBC article that, "I feel like I've finally entered this new phase of my career where it's totally authentic" in regards to her music career.
+Lloyd's musical style is often described as a pop, R&B, pop-rap, and hip-hop.
+As a musical artist, she has been described as an "expressive, playful R&B" artist with a "unique blend of pop smarts and urban attitude"; she stated in BBC: "I feel like I've finally entered this new phase of my career where it's totally authentic" in regards to her music career.

-Early in her career, Lloyd was known for her "infectious pop-rap, charting hits," ranging from songs such as "Swagger Jagger" and "Want U Back" to her collaborations "Really Don't Care" with Demi Lovato and "Oath" with Becky G. With the release of "None of My Business" and "M.I.A", she began to take a more mature approach to her work in what Rolling Stone described as a "mature phase."
-She is often described as pop-rap artist.
+Early in her career, Lloyd was known for her "infectious pop-rap, charting hits", ranging from songs such as "Swagger Jagger" and "Want U Back" to her collaborations "Really Don't Care" with Demi Lovato and "Oath" with Becky G. With the release of "None of My Business" and "M.I.A", she began to take a more mature approach to her work in what Brittany Spanos of Rolling Stone described as a "mature phase".

 Influences

-Lloyd revealed in an interview that she is a fan of Dolly Parton.
-Lloyd has cited rapper Nicki Minaj as an influence and said that she looks up to Minaj for her "attitude" around "doing what you feel like doing and be who you are."
-Lloyd went on to say that Minaj "has helped change pop music ... and there's no denying it."
+Lloyd revealed in an interview that she is a fan of American singer Dolly Parton.
+Lloyd also cited Trinidadian rapper Nicki Minaj as an influence, saying that she looks up to Minaj for her "attitude" around "doing what you feel like doing and be who you are".
+She went on to say that Minaj "has helped change pop music ... and there's no denying it".

 Personal life

 In January 2012, Lloyd announced her engagement to her boyfriend of less than a year, Craig Monk.
 They were married in 2013.
-In May 2018, they had their first child, a daughter.
+In May 2018, they had their first child, a daughter named Delilah-Rae.
 In April 2023, Lloyd announced that the couple was expecting their second child together.
-Their second daughter was born on September 9, 2023.
+Their second daughter was born on 9 September 2023.